-Measuring Adverse Cardiovascular Outcomes (MACE) in male vs female Primary Percutaneous Coronary Intervention patients suffering from acute ST-Elevation Myocardial Infarction in PIC, Lahore
+Measuring Major Adverse Cardiovascular Events (MACE) in male vs female suffering from acute ST-Elevation Myocardial Infarction undergoing Primary Percutaneous Coronary Intervention (PPCI) at PIC, Lahore

 Keywords:Primary PCI, Acute STEMI, MACE